 Cordyline Care And Growing Conditions Required

-Cordyline grows well in US Hardiness Zones 9 – 12.
+Cordyline grows well in USDA Hardiness Zones 9 – 12.
 This plant does not like 55 degrees and below in temperatures.

-This plant likes partial shade to almost full sun.
+This plant likes part shade to almost full sun.
 When in full-sun the plant requires more frequent watering.

 If grown as a houseplant, place in a bright spot but no direct sunlight.